Motin Sweets and Masala

 Has Motin Sweets and Masala's inspection record improved over time?

 Results have been roughly steady.
-Recent inspections at Motin Sweets and Masala have produced about the same number of violations as earlier ones, holding around six per visit.
+Inspections at Motin Sweets and Masala have averaged around six violations per visit across the recent record.